-The below script allows you to install sccm distribution point using powershell cmdlets.
-Also ensure you keep your confimgr cmdlet library updated.
-While this is not a complex script, let’s dig this line by line.
+We’ll now look at the steps to install SCCM distribution point using PowerShell script.
+The below script allows you to install SCCM distribution point using PowerShell cmdlets.
+Also ensure you keep your Configuration Manager cmdlet library updated.
+While this is not a complex script, lets me highlight the important commands.

 Most noteworthy, before you use this script you need to specify the values for the below :-

 The next step is optional.
-The command installs the IIS base components required for DP usin dism method.
+The command installs the IIS base components required for DP using dism method.
 Since this is optional, you could choose to skip this because it’s done by SCCM.
-In addition here is another post that shows the installation of IIS components for SCCM.
+Here is a post that shows the installation of IIS components for SCCM.

-MinimumFreeSpaceMB – Free size in MB on a drive before SCCM chooses a different drive and continues the copy process to that drive.
+- MinimumFreeSpaceMB – Free size in MB on a drive before SCCM selects a different drive and continues the copy process to that drive.

-In the last step using Set-CMDistributionPoint, we enable Multicast feature on distribution point.
+In the last step, using the Add-CMMulticastServicePoint cmdlet, we enable multicast feature on distribution point.